 Conducting operations through contractual arrangements has been and will be further adopted by many PRC-based companies, including us, to obtain and maintain necessary licenses and permits in the industries that are currently subject to foreign investment restrictions or prohibitions in China.
 The Foreign Investment Law does not explicitly stipulate contractual arrangements as a form of foreign investment.
-As advised by our PRC Legal Advisors, since contractual arrangements are not specified as foreign investment under the Foreign Investment Law, and if the future laws, regulations and rules do not incorporate contractual arrangements as a form of foreign investment say a foreign investment say a foreign investment say a foreign investment say a form of foreign investment and the operation of higher education is still in the Negative List, the New Contractual Arrangements as a whole and each of the agreements comprising the New Contractual Arrangements will not be affected and will continue to be legal, valid and binding on the parties.
+As advised by our PRC Legal Advisors, since contractual arrangements are not specified as foreign investment under the Foreign Investment Law, and if the future laws, regulations and rules do not incorporate contractual arrangements as a form of foreign investment and the operation of higher education is still in the Negative List, the New Contractual Arrangements as a whole and each of the agreements comprising the New Contractual Arrangements will not be affected and will continue to be legal, valid and binding on the parties.